Building Construction Courses

 Trim and Millwork

 Study and application of the skills necessary to perform quality interior trim and advanced carpentry techniques, including the installation of interior trim, doors, windows, stairs, and cabinets.
 Course work also includes the design and fabrication of fine architectural millwork and the replication of molding, as well as an introduction to various countertop materials and finishing techniques.
-5 Credits (2 Lecture - 9 Lab)
+5 Credits (2 Lecture - 9 Lab) Prerequisite(s): BCT103 and BCT104.

 Introduction to Electrical and Mechanical Systems